 SERVICE

-Study counseling is an individual service that is primarily for students Individual interviews, group counseling, psychological interviews, lunchtime lectures, and services for students who need specific resources are offered It is the students' responsibility to inform the academic advisor of their inhibitions when they begin their studies at the school.
+Student counselling is an individual service that is primarily for students.
+We offer Individual interviews, group counselling, psychological interviews, lunchtime lectures, and services for students who need specific resources.
+It is the students' responsibility to inform the student counsellor of their disabilities when they begin their studies at the school.

 Services available, among other things: